RazrFalcon/resvg/tools/viewsvg/README.md

-A simple demo with a Qt backend.
+# viewsvg

-Shows how to use the *resvg* C-API.
+A simple SVG viewer using Qt and *resvg* C-API.

 ## Dependencies